PM1001/BlueMicro_BLE/docs/tests.md

 ## Details of all test cases to cover

+** NOTE: this table represents the results of tests performed in this branch.
+Lots of changed occurred: mainly the switch from 8/16 bit keycodes to 32 bits activation codes.
+This change enables the addition of media keys and other code pages to map other functions.
+It does not represent the state of the firmware in the master branch! **

 | Hardware Config        | Layer | Activation Methods | Key       | Implemented             | Results       |
 | ---------------------- | ----- | ------------------ | --------- | ----------------------- | ------------- |
 | Master                 | main  | PRESS              | Keycode   |  testbench1 - KC_1      | OK            |